 All ALC designation applicants must successfully complete a comprehensive online exam that covers the core components of the Land University curriculum.
 All candidates will be able to take the exam 3 times within a year from the first exam date.
+The first ALC test attempt is free, however, for each subsequent attempt (attempt 2 and 3) there will be a $50 charge per attempt.
 If, after the third attempt, the candidate does not successfully pass the course, he/she will be able to retake the exam after completing the Review Course for the ALC Accreditation exam.
-An additional fee will be required.
 An additional fee will be required to take the course.

 Applicants must submit at least two letters of recommendation, one from an Accredited Land Consultant and one from a local or state board confirming that the applicant is a member in good standing.
 If the applicant is an Institute Affiliate member, in lieu of a letter from a state or local board, he/she may submit a letter from an appropriate accrediting body or commission confirming that the applicant is a member in good standing of the accrediting organization.This includes letters or official documents from state real estate commissions, local chamber of commerce, or notable business organization or association.
 Letters will be evaluated on a case by case basis.

 FORMAL APPLICATION & REVIEW by the ALC Designation Committee

 Applicants for the ALC Designation must hold a current Candidate Membership in the REALTORS® Land Institute.
 After completing all requirements, including passing the comprehensive exam, ALC candidates must make a formal application and submit a $350 application fee.
 The formal application is peer-reviewed by a 5-member Accreditation.